mendix/docs/content/web-modeler/domain-models.md

 ---
 title: "Domain Model"
-description: "Describes the domain models in the Mendix Web Modeler."
+description: "Describes the domain models in Mendix Studio."
 menu_order: 20
-tags: ["web modeler", "domain model"]
+tags: ["studio", "domain model"]
 ---

 ## 1 Introduction

 The domain model is a data model that describes the information in your application domain in an abstract way.
 It is central to the architecture of your application.

-The domain model in the Web Modeler consists of the following:
+The domain model in Studio consists of the following:

 * [Entities](#entity)
 * [Associations](domain-models-association-properties)